Recycling deals

 This intel is gold for timing re-engagement and crafting your message.

-Review AI Suggestions
+Review AI suggestions

 The AI is helpful but not perfect.
 It’s working from deal notes, which may be incomplete.
 Take 30 seconds to verify suggestions make sense, especially for important deals.